education.vic.gov.au

 Other states and territories

 A principal may only make a structured workplace learning arrangement with an employer in a state or territory, other than New South Wales and South Australia, if the principal is satisfied that it is appropriate for the arrangement to be made.
-The principal should be satisfied that:
+The principal must be satisfied that:

 • it is in the interest of the student for the structured workplace learning to occur